 By Matt Konrad

-As the 2020-21 school year gets started, thousands of students and families are facing new circumstances and changed plans.
-Virtual campuses, sudden closures, transferring or taking a gap year can all have an effect on student financial situations—and, in some cases, may contribute to an unexpected tax bill for certain scholarship funds.
-Here are the four most pressing questions we’ve heard regarding scholarships and taxation right now.
+Throughout the 2020-21 school year, thousands of students and families have dealt with new circumstances and changed plans.
+Virtual campuses, closures, transferring or taking a gap year can all have an effect on student financial situations—and, in some cases, may have unexpected tax implications.
+Here are some of the most pressing questions we’ve heard regarding scholarships and taxation right now.

 Is my private scholarship taxable?

 In general, scholarship funds cannot be treated as taxable income as long as you’re (a) pursuing a degree and (b) using the funds for tuition, fees or anything else that the IRS considers a “qualified education expense.”
 Those include books and supplies that are required for your program of study.

 However, if you’re using all or part of your scholarship funds to cover room and board, travel, tutoring services or optional supplies, that money will be treated as taxable income.
 Since private scholarships are often more lenient about how funds can be used, it’s important to know in advance that you might face tax penalties if you’re using private scholarship funds to pay for extra living expenses, technology or travel costs.

 Here’s more on scholarship taxability from TaxSlayer, including a guide to the necessary IRS forms and worksheets.
 Keep reading for our tips on reducing your potential tax burden.

 Do I have to pay taxes on COVID-19 relief funds?

 Federal COVID-19 relief has come in a few different forms; the most relevant for students are emergency grants via the CARES Act, and direct stimulus payments.

 So far, all the news about COVID-19 emergency aid, distributed through colleges, has been good.
 The IRS has confirmed that: